Future arrangements

 Be going to

-We can also use be going to for future arrangements.
+We can also use be going to to talk about future arrangements.

 - I’m going to play tennis with Elisabeth today.